bikefittr.com

 Setup Advantage Consideration

-S-bend extensions Multiple hand positions Slightly heavier
+S-bend extensions Multiple hand positions for long rides Slightly heavier, good for 70.3 and Ironman

-Straight extensions Simple, clean Single grip position
+Straight extensions Simple, clean, lighter Single grip position, fine for sprint and Olympic

-Clip-on aerobars Road bike compatible Less adjustability
+Clip-on aerobars Road bike compatible, budget-friendly Less adjustability, limited stack/reach options

 Shoe and Pedal Systems for Transition Speed